f1sherman/google-ddns/README.md

 ## Development

-Fork the repo
+1. Fork the repo
-Write tests
+2. Write tests
+3. Add your feature/fix
-Submit a pull request
+4. Submit a pull request

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.